egekorkan/egekorkan.com/_posts/2018-09-03-small-adventure.markdown

 layout: post
 title:  "Small adventure on creating this website"
 date:   2018-09-03
+description: Story on how this website came to existence
+comments: true
 ---

 This website was a long project in the making.
 Not that I spent a lot of time on perfecting *this* website but it was more of a learning process.